syncfusion-content/fileformat-docs/File-Formats/PDF/NuGet-Packages-Required.md

 </tr>
 </table>

-N> Excel to PDF/Image conversion is not supported in Xamarin, UWP and ASP.NET Core applications.
+N> Excel to PDF conversion is supported from .NET Framework 2.0 and .NET Standard 1.4 onwards

 ## Converting Presentation document to PDF